Tag Archives: ai

 The real question is about the effectiveness of the vibe coding approach.
 With what degree of agent independence can we achieve good results.

 I’m not sure how to assess this.
 One approximation of this might be the rate of bugs to user chat messages times lines generated in a given vibe coding session.
-But there are obviously other parameters involved.
+But there are obviously other parameters involved6.

 It will be interesting to measure this over time, with more integrated tools, improved LLMs and possibly improved tools.